GoogolGenius/fintrack/README.md

 We used CC-licensed images from Openverse.

+## Awards

+Placed #2 at FBLA DLC for Coding and Programming

 ## Contact

 If you have any questions or suggestions, feel free to reach out to the developers: